bwynn/gallery/readme.md

 <script src="gallry.js></script>
 <script src="your_script.js></script>
 ```
-Within your script, create a new instance of the Gallery object.
+Create a new instance of the gallery within your current scope.

 ```
+var getGallery = gallry.gallery(); // instantiate a new gallery
-var gallry = new Gallery();
+var gallry = getGallery;
 ```
 Create a gallery array variable to add your slides to.
 You can name it whatever you like, but this array stores the slide objects created using the addSlide method.
 ```